michaelsoftmd/ai-pet-project/README.md

 - **Rootless Containers**: The AI itself runs rootless in its own container, meaning even if it 'broke out' it would have no permission to interfere with your system (no 'sudo').

 - **CPU or GPU**: You can choose between running your LLMs on CPU (with Ollama) or with AMD GPU acceleration (with llama.cpp and Vulkan).
+There is currently excellent support for AMD iGPUs, and this guide helps you find the best way to optimise your hardware.

 - **Full Capabilities**: The AI is still fully capable of agentic behaviour.
+CURRENTLY DEVELOPING ZENDRIVER SUPPORT.

 ## Requirements